How Riot Games will ensure that Valorant’s esports stars include women

 Elevate your enterprise data technology and strategy at Transform 2021.

 By any measure, League of Legends has been an enormous success for Riot Games for more than a decade.
 But when it comes to the diversity of the esports stars in the multiplayer online game, it’s clear that women are missing.
-And since the company is more aware of diversity issues than it was in the past, Riot is taking a more proactive approach to its next big esports game, Valorant.
+And since the company is more aware of diversity issues than it has been in the past, Riot is taking a more proactive approach to its next big esports game, Valorant.

 Valorant has a lot going for it.
 Riot recently announced that its team shooter game has reached 14 million monthly active PC players and half a billion games played in its first year.
 The new Valorant Champions Tour (VCT) in North America is hitting new peaks with each event, with more than 8.7 million hours of tournaments watched, 360,000 peak viewers, an average of 560,000 viewers each minute, and similar good results for regional events.
 Riot Games is still investing heavily ahead of making profits with Valorant, just as it has done with League of Legends.

-But Valorant is different from League of Legends in another respect, as about 30% to 40% of the players are female, said Matthew Archambault, head of esports partnerships at Riot Games, said in an interview with GamesBeat.
+But Valorant is different from League of Legends in another respect, as about 30% to 40% of the players are female, said head of esports partnerships Matthew Archambault said in an interview with GamesBeat.
 One reason that has happened is that times have changed, Riot has matured since being accused of sexism in the past, and it can put more resources toward making sure the ecosystem is diverse.

 “If you look at the FPS space, that’s kind of amazing because if you look at other FPS titles, you can see they are mostly men,” Archambault said.
 “We wanted to ensure that we could create this very welcoming experience for women and marginalized genders.”